 A bootstrap repository contains packages for installing Salt on clients, as well as the required packages for registering Salt or traditional clients during bootstrapping.
-Bootstrap repositories are automatically created and regenerated on the Uyuni Server for every synchronized product.
+When products are synchronized, bootstrap repositories are automatically created and regenerated on the Uyuni Server.

 When you select a product for synchronization, the bootstrap repository is automatically created as soon as all mandatory channels are fully mirrored.

 In the Uyuni Web UI, navigate to, then click the channel associated to the repository.

 At the command prompt on the Uyuni Server, as root, use the

 Each child channel generates its own log during the synchronization progress.
 You need to check all the base and child channel log files to be sure that the synchronization is complete.

 You can change how the automated bootstrap repository creation works.
 This section details the various settings.

 By default, existing repositories are updated only with the latest packages.

 You can configure it to always start with an empty repository instead.